-Professor Brian Dixon carries out research in fish immunology and is a world expert on environmental effects on fish immune systems.
+Professor Brian Dixon carries out research in fish immunology and is a world expert on the environmental effects on fish immune systems.
+His research has been used to provide insights into mammalian immune systems as well as understand the role of climate change on fish populations and improve fish health in aquaculture environments.

 - Environment and Immunology